sahha-ai/sahha-developer-site/docs/use-the-sdk/sensors.md

     // SDK is ready to use
     print("SDK Ready")

-    Sahha.getSensorStatus { newStatus in
+    Sahha.getSensorStatus { error, sensorStatus in
+        if let error = error {
+            print(error)
+        }
-    	if newStatus == .pending {
+    	else if sensorStatus == .pending {
             // Show your custom UI asking your user to setup Sleep in the Health App }
+        else if sensorStatus = .enabled {
+            // Sensors are enabled and ready
+        } else {
+            // Sensors are disabled or unavailable
+        }
 	}
 }
 ```